 This 448 page ebook has been updated to include both metric and imperial measurements and now includes famous Downton dishes throughout the series.
 Book sales help offset my costs in food, equipment and time to provide you new recipes on a regular basis.

 Print Version is here.
 The good news is that the 2nd Edition is available on Amazon.
-The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.
+The full book is 450 pages and will contain famous Downton recipes over the seasons.

 - 2 pounds tart green apples, peeled, cored and sliced (6 cups)